-America History and Life contains citations and abstracts of books, dissertations, and articles from approximately 2,000 journals published worldwide.
+Contains citations and abstracts of books, dissertations, and articles published worldwide.
 Covers all aspects of U.S. and Canadian history, culture, and current affairs from prehistoric times to the present.

-This multi-disciplinary database provides full text for more than 4,600 journals, including full text for nearly 3,900 peer-reviewed titles.
-PDF backfiles to 1975 or further are available for well over one hundred journals, and searchable cited references are provided for more than 1,000 titles.
+Contains 4,600 journals, including full text for nearly 3,900 peer-reviewed titles.
+PDF backfiles are available for well over one hundred journals, and searchable cited references are provided for more than 1,000 titles.

 Date Coverage:Varies; primarily 1970s-present with some titles covering earlier dates

-The U.S. Congressional Serial Set, 1817-1980 is a vast primary source collection for U.S. political, social, cultural, military and ethnic history, as well as international relations, explorations, genealogy, commerce, industrial development and more.
+A vast primary source collection for U.S. political, social, cultural, military and ethnic history, as well as international relations, explorations, genealogy, commerce, industrial development and more.

 Many individual collections relating to Missouri's 19th-century history: county & city records, black history, women's history, exploration and settlement, maps, military records, photos, sports, transportation and tourism